 7. Get moving

-Rather than spend the entire evening or morning of your big presentation worrying and playing all of those negative thoughts over and over again in your mind spend some time working out.
+Rather than spend the entire evening or morning of your big presentation worrying and playing all of those negative thoughts over and over again in your mind, spend some time working out.

 8. Get some sleep

-Be sure to get to bed early the night before your presentation, many people don’t sleep well the night before an important presentation but getting as much rest as you can will help you and take the edge off of your anxiety in the morning.
+Many people don’t sleep well the night before an important presentation.
+Getting as much rest as you can will help you and take the edge off of your anxiety in the morning.

 9. Take time to calm your mind

-We all have a vast number or thoughts every day many of which are repetitive and negative ones.
-Take the time to slow and calm many of those negative thoughts down by finding a practice that works for you and makes you feel good.
+We all have a vast number or thoughts every day, many of which are repetitive and negative ones.
+Take the time to slow and calm many of those negative thoughts down.
+Find a practice that works for you and makes you feel good.

 10. Start as you mean to continue